 Access inventory from the POS

-The Open Stock Management Receipt Button function is required as well as a button with the Save Stock Management Receipt function.
+The Open Stock Management Receipt button function is required, as well as a button with the Save Stock Management Receipt function.

-After quantities have been correctly added to the receipt, you can be complete the inventory with the Save Stock Management Receipt button.
+After quantities have been correctly added to the receipt, you can complete the inventory with the Save Stock Management Receipt button.
 The entered quantities are transferred to the cloud and entered as actual stock in the appropriate inventory.
 No counts are transferred to the cloud for items canceled on the receipt.
 Non-adjusted quantities are transferred with the counted value of zero.